AlizadeAlireza/aave_defi_smartcontract_hardhat/README.md

     - loan to value: if we deposit 1 ETH we can borrow just 75% of our collateral DAI.
     - Liquidation threshold: if we deposit 1 ETH and borrow more than 80% we got liquidated. and etc.

+after that we create async function to get user data we can return that information just we need.